• Courses

 • Event Name: video (this value never changes)

 Chapter 3.
-Six Google Tag Manager Video Tracking Recipes.
-All Unified.
+Six Google Tag Manager Video Tracking Recipes

 Believe it or not, but the flow that I have described in the Vimeo player tracking section applies to a bunch of other non-Youtube video players:

 • HTML5 Video player (supports various players).
-A solution created by David Vallejo.
+The listener is created by David Vallejo.

 • JW Player.
-A solution created by Pat Grady and David Vallejo.
+The listener is created by Pat Grady and David Vallejo.

 • Vidyard